zeroc-ice/ice-packaging/ice/pypi/README.rst

 By default, Ice is built statically with the package.
 On Linux and macOS, you can instead build the package with the system-installed Ice shared libraries.
 To do so, you can provide the --with-installed-ice option to setup.py install.
-With pip, you should pass the --install-option="--with-builtin-ice" option to pip install.
+With pip, you should pass the --install-option="--with-installed-ice" option to pip install.

 Home Page